Are You a Plotter, Pantser, or Plantser?

 PANTSING

 Writing by the seat of your pants, or “pantsing,” is a method whereby writers defer attention to quality and structure in order to simply get words on the page.
-An organization commonly known as NaNoWriMo by and large endorses this method.

 BENEFITS: